wilsab30/FarMar/README.md

 - Create a class for each of the data types listed above.
 Each class should be inside the `FarMar` module.
   - You should be able to create instances of these classes that know about their associated data file.
 - Create your `far_mar.rb` file which will bring together all classes created in the previous step.
+- ** Once you have completed your baseline, you must submit a pull-request and get it merged from one your instructors. **

 ## Primary Requirements
 **For each of the data classes build the following methods:**